ethancowey/FDM-Brand-Game/README.md

 ```
 npm run start
 ```
-You should see in the console it is running at localhost:8080
+You should see in the console it is running at localhost:8080 go to this url to use the application.
+Once you also have the Back-end running.

 Admin Account
 -